Taj Mahal (2015 film)

-Taj Mahal is a 2015 French-Belgian thriller drama film written and directed by Nicolas Saada.
+Taj Mahal is a 2015 French-Belgian thriller film written and directed by Nicolas Saada.
 It was screened in the Horizons section at the 72nd edition of the Venice Film Festival.
 The story of the film makes explicit reference to the 2008 Mumbai attacks which have concerned The Taj Mahal Palace Hotel.

 Plot

 The movie tells the story of a teenager, played by Stacy Martin, who has come to Mumbai with her parents and is staying at the Taj Hotel.
 She is trapped when the terrorists attack the hotel and her parents are out for dinner.